 Stefanie (Bachelor’s, Business Administration), Hanyang University Scholar from Indonesia

 HUBS is a strong fit for students who want business coursework that builds practical skills through industry collaboration.
-The IC-PBL format can help you graduate with real project experience, not just theory.
+The IC-PBL format can help students graduate with real project experience, not just theory.

 6. Ewha Womans University

-Why it stands out: Ewha’s GSIS offers an English-taught, globally focused international business learning environment in Seoul, ideal for students targeting cross-border careers.
+Why it stands out: Ewha’s GSIS offers an internationally oriented international business learning environment in Seoul, making it a strong option for students targeting cross-border careers.

-Ewha Womans University is a distinguished private university in Seoul, South Korea, with a strong reputation for academic excellence and a history of empowering women.
-Its Graduate School of International Studies (GSIS) is particularly well-regarded for business programs, offering a dynamic, global-minded learning environment that attracts students and faculty from diverse backgrounds and helps students build a global perspective and practical skills for international business, through courses conducted entirely in English.
+Ewha Womans University is a distinguished private university in Seoul, South Korea, with a strong reputation for academic excellence and a long history as Korea’s first modern educational institution for women.
+Its Graduate School of International Studies (GSIS) is particularly relevant for students interested in international business, offering an International Business area of study that helps students build a global perspective and practical skills for careers across private-sector, public-sector, and internationally focused organizations.

 “My experience at Ewha GSIS has been exceptional… [it] helped me sharpen my communication skills, develop a global mindset, and navigate multicultural environments.”